 You can’t buy ‘adult’ fireworks if you’re under 18, and it’s against the law for anyone to set off fireworks between 11pm and 7am, except on certain occasions.

 Adult fireworks are category 2 and 3 fireworks - they don’t include things like party poppers.

 The law says you must not set off or throw fireworks (including sparklers) in the street or other public places.

-You must not set off fireworks between 11pm and 7am.
-The exceptions are:
+You must not set off fireworks between 11pm and 7am, except for:

 - Bonfire Night, when the cut off is midnight